JAVACAFE-STUDY/chainity/README.md

 ## Contributing

-Contributions, questions and comments are all welcome and encouraged.
-For code contributions submit a pull request.
+All contributions, questions and comments are welcome and encouraged.
+Code contributions can be done by requesting a pull request.

 ## License